MmdRezaSadati/delta-api-readme/README.md

 # Real Estate API Documentation

 ## Introduction

-This API provides a comprehensive set of endpoints for managing real estate properties, bookings, user interactions, payments, and more.
-It supports advanced features such as geo-search, real-time notifications, social authentication, intelligent recommendations, and gamification.
-The documentation below details each endpoint, its parameters, expected inputs/outputs, and usage scenarios.
+This API provides a comprehensive set of endpoints for managing real estate properties and related user interactions.
+It covers property management, user accounts, bookings, payments, blogs, reviews & feedback, and additional features such as Q&A, price history tracking, property comparisons, saved searches, wishlists, availability calendars, seller upgrade processes, social sharing/bookmarking, and targeted notifications.
+This document details each API endpoint along with its parameters, expected inputs/outputs, and usage scenarios to guide frontend developers in integrating the API.

-> **Note:** This documentation is intended solely for frontend developers to understand how to interact with the API.
-It does not include installation or client integration instructions.
+> **Note:** This documentation focuses solely on describing the API endpoints and their functionalities.
+It does not include instructions on how to integrate these APIs into the frontend (e.g., using Axios).

 ---